NixOS/rfcs/rfcs/0145-doc-strings.md

 <details>
 <summary>Arguments</summary>

-- (+) CommonMark is the official format in nix; Decided in [RFC72](https://github.com/NixOS/rfcs/blob/master/rfcs/0072-commonmark-docs.md).
+- (+) CommonMark is the official format for Nix documentation; Decided in [RFC72](https://github.com/NixOS/rfcs/blob/master/rfcs/0072-commonmark-docs.md).
     - (+) It Would be consistent if this RFC builds upon the previous one.
     - (+) Further Arguments for CommonMark, in general, can be found in RFC72
 - (+) Allows copy-paste from and to markdown files.
 We allow easy refactoring if documentation arises and needs to be split into separate files.